 03. Tell your story and present it well

 Pacing and presentation is key when curating a portfolio.
-Treat it like any other design job in the way that you present the work and ensure that it has a beginning, middle and end.
-The exact aesthetic and typographic choices you make when creating your portfolio are yours and yours alone, but I'd suggest that less is more in this case.
+Treat it like any other design job in the way that you present the work, and ensure that it has a beginning, middle and end.
+The exact aesthetic and typographic choices you make when creating your portfolio are yours and yours alone, but I'd suggest that less is more.

-It's better to let the work featured speak for itself and be the main event rather than the vessel that holds the work.
-Whether it be a website or a printed folio It should be easy to view each project clearly and identify who it was created for.
+It's better to let the work featured speak for itself and be the main event – not the vessel that holds the work.
+Whether it's a website or a printed folio, it should be easy to view each project clearly and identify who it was created for.

-In terms of pacing, my suggestion would be to always start and end with key knockout pieces so that the viewer is instantly impressed and then left wanting more at the end.
+In terms of pacing, my suggestion would be to always start and end with key, knockout pieces so that the viewer is instantly impressed and left wanting more.
 This is easy to apply to a printed, PDF or showreel portfolio, but slightly harder online.

 04. Adapt for each job

-Your portfolio should be a living, breathing entity and should evolve over time as your work does.
-It makes sense to periodically update your website and if you're looking for a job also update what you intend to present in the interview.
+Your portfolio should be a living, breathing entity and should evolve over time, as your work does.
+It makes sense to periodically update your website and if you're looking for a job, always update what you intend to present in the interview.

-Finally, be confident when curating your portfolio as this will speak volumes to the viewer and tell them a little about yourself in the process.
-Choose your most interesting, dynamic and accomplished work and pick pieces that you know you'll be able to talk about in a meeting or interview situation.
+Finally, be confident when curating your portfolio.
+This will speak volumes to viewers, telling people a little about yourself in the process.
+Choose your most interesting, dynamic and accomplished work, and pick pieces that you know you'll be able to talk about in a meeting or interview situation.